bazilevs31/bazilevs31.github.io/_posts/2015-04-05-bash-intro.markdown

   * Elementary operations
   * Secrets of mastering bash
   * Useful links
-  * Here is how the linux console looks on Ubuntu 14.04
+  * Here is how the Linux console looks on Ubuntu 14.04

 ## Elementary Introduction

-In a nutshell we see computer memmory as a bunch of files and folders.
+In a nutshell, we see computer memory as a bunch of files and folders.
-When we use computer in our daily routine we navigate between different files and folders.
-Even when we surf the web we navigate between webpages which are the files on remote servers.
-So the most “intersting” command would be ls
+When we use a computer in our daily routine, we navigate between different files and folders.
+Even when we surf the web, we navigate between webpages which are the files on remote servers.
+So the most “interesting” the command would be ls

 1. List all files and folders